LubDubDecoder: Bringing Micro-Mechanical Cardiac Monitoring to Hearables: Evaluation

 \subsection{Timing accuracy of micro-cardiac events}

-We next evaluate the timing error of key micro-cardiac fiducial points (MC, IM, AO, MA, RE) between the reconstructed and reference measured waveform.
+We next evaluate the timing error of key micro-cardiac fiducial points (MC, IM, AO, MA, RE) between the reconstructed and reference waveforms.
+For each point, Table~\ref{tab:fiducial_timing} reports the median and 95th percentile absolute errors with 95\% confidence intervals (CI), along with a significance test across participants.

-{\bf Within-user.} Fig.~\ref{fig:within_cross_cdf}a shows that, for SCG signals, the median absolute errors (95th percentile) were 2~ms (20~ms) for MC, 2~ms (10~ms) for IM, 0~ms (2~ms) for AO, 2~ms (20~ms) for MA, and 2~ms (16~ms) for RE.
-For GCG signals, the corresponding errors were 2~ms (26~ms) for MC, 2~ms (10~ms) for IM, 0~ms (4~ms) for AO, 2~ms (18~ms) for MA, and 4~ms (18~ms) for RE.
-These values translate to relative median timing errors of 0.0–0.5\% and 95th percentile errors of 0.5 to 3.3\%, assuming an 800~ms cardiac cycle typical of a healthy adult heartbeat at 75~bpm.
+{\bf Within-user.} Fig.~\ref{fig:within_cross_cdf}a summarizes within-user performance, and Table~\ref{tab:fiducial_timing} reports the corresponding timing errors for SCG and GCG.
+Using a Wilcoxon signed-rank test across participants, we found no significant difference in the timing errors for any fiducial point (SCG: all $p>0.14$; GCG: all $p>0.38$).
+These values translate to relative median timing errors of 0.0--0.5\% and 95th percentile errors of 0.5--3.9\%, assuming an 800~ms cardiac cycle typical of a healthy adult heartbeat at 75~bpm.

-{\bf Cross-user.} As illustrated in Fig.~\ref{fig:within_cross_cdf}b, the median absolute errors (95th percentile) for SCG were 4~ms (20~ms) for MC, 2~ms (18~ms) for IM, 0~ms (4~ms) for AO, 4~ms (22~ms) for MA, and 4~ms (26~ms) for RE.
-For GCG, the corresponding values were 6~ms (32~ms) for MC, 2~ms (16~ms) for IM, 2~ms (4~ms) for AO, 4~ms (16~ms) for MA, and 4~ms (30~ms) for RE.
-These correspond to relative median timing errors of 0.3--0.8\% and 95th percentile errors of 0.5--4.0\%.
+{\bf Cross-user.} As illustrated in Fig.~\ref{fig:within_cross_cdf}b, Table~\ref{tab:fiducial_timing} reports cross-user timing errors for SCG and GCG.
+We again found no significant differences across participants (SCG: all $p>0.23$; GCG: all $p>0.31$).
+These correspond to relative median timing errors of 0.0--0.5\% and 95th percentile errors of 0.5--3.8\%.

 We note that prior work~\cite{ha2020contactless} using mmWave for SCG reconstruction obtains similar median timing errors of 0.3--1.6\%.
-Furthermore, the variability of fiducial point timing as mentioned in our study is often higher within a single session ranging from 1---8~ms for SCG and GCG (Table~\ref{tab:variability2}).
+Furthermore, the within-session variability of fiducial point timing is often higher, ranging from 1--8~ms for SCG and GCG (Table~\ref{tab:variability2}).

-{\bf Cross-device.} We next evaluated the timing accuracy of reconstructed SCG fiducial points after applying our cross-device normalization.
-As shown in Fig.~\ref{fig:cross_device_main}b, the system achieved median absolute errors (95th percentile errors) of 2~ms (20~ms) for MC, 2~ms (20~ms) for IM, 0~ms (6~ms) for AO, 4~ms (18~ms) for MA, and 4~ms (28~ms) for RE.
-These correspond to relative median errors in the range of 0.0--0.5\% and 95th percentile errors of 0.75--3.5\% of the cardiac cycle, which are comparable to our within-user and cross-user performance results.
+{\bf Cross-device.} We evaluated the timing accuracy of reconstructed SCG fiducial points after applying cross-device normalization.
+As shown in Fig.~\ref{fig:cross_device_main}b and Table~\ref{tab:fiducial_timing}, the system achieved comparable timing accuracy to within-user and cross-user settings.
+Using a Wilcoxon signed-rank test across participants, we found no significant difference in timing errors for any fiducial point (all $p>0.16$).
+These correspond to relative median errors of 0.0--0.5\% and 95th percentile errors of 0.75--3.5\% of the cardiac cycle.